Make it official! Deposit Today!

-Fall 2018 applicants: A $125 tuition deposit ($500 for weekend nursing program) is preferred by May 1.
-If you are accepted after May 1, please make your deposit within three weeks of your acceptance or as soon as possible.
+Fall 2018 applicants: A $125 tuition deposit ($500 for weekend nursing program).
+GMercyU doesn't have a deposit deadline but please make your deposit as soon as possible.*

 Living on Campus: If you are interested in on-campus housing, you must submit an additional $250 housing deposit.**

-You can either pay your tuition deposit by phone or by mail.
+You can either pay your tuition deposit online or by phone or by mail.